JBTAdmin/_s/readme.txt

 == License ==

-Aaurora WordPress Theme, Copyright 2020 iPowerUser.com.
+Gautam WordPress Theme, Copyright 2020 iPowerUser.com.
-Aaurora is distributed under the terms of the GNU GPL.
+Gautam is distributed under the terms of the GNU GPL.

-Aaurora is based on Underscores https://underscores.me/, (C) 2012-2020 Automattic, Inc.
+Gautam is based on Underscores https://underscores.me/, (C) 2012-2020 Automattic, Inc.
 Underscores is distributed under the terms of the GNU GPL v2 or later.

 This program is free software: you can redistribute it and/or modify